 The Araguaia River's main tributary is the Rio das Mortes.
 Other important tributaries include the Bonito, Garcas, Tapirape and Formoso (or Cristalino) on the west and the Pitombas, Claro, Vermelho, Tucupa, and Chavante on the east.

 The middle course of the Araguaia, in a marshland approximately 350 km (220 mi) northwest of Brasília, temporarily divides into western and eastern branches (the east branch is referred to as the Javaés River) to form the vast Bananal Island, an expanse of igapós or flooded forest, blackwater river channels and oxbow lakes called Cantão.
 The river also has approximately twenty smaller branches.

 A large portion of the river's course is navigable all year, but below the Cantão wetlands, the river is interrupted by rapids.
 The Araguaia joins the Tocantins after flowing northward another 1,000 km (600 mi).

 Tocantins Basin (Araguaia-Tocantins Watershed)

 The Tocantins basin, or Araguaia-Tocantins watershed, is a Brazilian river basin whose main rivers are the Tocantins and Araguaia.
 The basin covers approximately 767,000 sq km (296,000 sq mi), about 7.5% of Brazil's national territory.
-In terms of energy production, the basin has the second largest in Brazil.
+In terms of energy production, the basin is the second largest in Brazil.

 The basin extends to the states of Tocantins, Goiás, Mato Grosso, Pará, Maranhão, and the Federal District.
 It is inserted into the Tocantins-Araguaia hydrographic region for water resource management purposes.

 The flat, broad valleys, composed of sand and clay, of both the Tocantins and its Araguaia branch are overlooked by steep bluffs.
 They are the margins of the great sandstone plateaus, from 300 - 600 m (980 - 1,970 ft) above sea level, through which the rivers have eroded their deep beds.

 Its length is approximately 2,500 km (1,550 mi) from its water source, in the Serra Dourada, to its mouth in the Marajó (Pará) Bay.
 It has an elongated configuration, with altitudes generally varying between 350 - 500 m (1,150 -1,650 ft), although in some cases, it reaches more than 1,000 m (3,280 ft).